Laser Skin Resurfacing Treatment

-Is the latest non-ablative aesthetic solution to skin problems.
-It can improve skin texture, skin tone and skin elasticity while reducing the appearance of wrinkles, pigmentation, enlarged pores and scars.
+It is the latest aesthetic solution to all your skin problems.
+It can improve skin texture, skin tone, and skin elasticity while reducing the appearance of wrinkles, pigmentation, enlarged pores, and scars.

 It restores your skin to its once youthful vitality.
 From pigmentation to acne and fine lines, laser skin resurfacing has shown excellent results.
 The added benefit: it comes with little discomfort and quick recovery.

-Although most patients’ requests are for the procedure to be done on the face and neck, it can also be applied on almost any part of the body.
-It is possible to have a more youthful appearance of your chest, shoulders, hands or any area that you desire to be improved.
+Although most patients’ requests are for the procedure to be done on the face and neck, it can also be applied to almost any part of the body.
+It is possible to have a more youthful appearance of your chest, shoulders, hands, or any area that you desire to be improved.

 What is laser skin resurfacing?

 Laser skin resurfacing, also known as a laser peel, laser vaporization, and lasabrasion, can reduce facial wrinkles, scars, and blemishes.
 Newer laser technologies give your plastic surgeon a new level of control in laser surfacing, permitting extreme precision, especially in delicate areas.

 Laser skin resurfacing can improve minor facial flaws, such as: